engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

   Briefly describe an algorithm you could use to compute the total amount of fuel needed for the probe, and also give a few examples of *variables* and *expressions* that could be used in a program implementing that algorithm.

-Let's look at an algorithm to implement the fuel calculator.
+Let's look at a couple of algorithms that we could use to implement the fuel calculator.

 .. youtube:: Nmg8blikrjY
   :divid: ch01_03_vid_scripts_02
   :height: 315
   :width: 560
   :align: center

-|

 .. admonition:: Video Recap